jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 *   15 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed
+*   A web browser
+*   curl to access the web page via command line (optional)
 *   Docker installed (optional)

 ## Write the application ##